 When we launched the beta, we knew we wanted to target users who had previously expressed interest in Docker, in particular, but it was tempting to simply open the floodgates.

 After all, if you can handle the capacity, why wouldn’t you want more beta testers, and thus more data?

 But not all beta testers are built the same.
 Most importantly, existing users bring a certain type of “tribal”

-Continue reading your article by subscribing to our newsletter
+Continue reading this article by subscribing to our newsletter.